Conveniently located to serve St. George and Ivins, Utah

 What are the risks?

-Face Lift is a common and safe procedure, but there are risks inherent with any surgery.
+A facelift is a common and safe procedure, but there are risks inherent with any surgery.
 In the case of a facelift, the potential complications include infection, bleeding or hematoma, discomfort, bruising, swelling, numbness, asymmetry, facial weakness, mild hair loss at the incision sites, and skin contour irregularities.
 Dr. Gardner, an experienced surgeon, can help minimize and manage, but not completely eliminate, the possibility of each of these potential issues.

 A facelift is a highly individualized procedure that’s customized to suit the needs of each patient.
 The cost of the surgery depends on the extent of correction desired and the overall complexity of the surgery.
 During your consultation, our team will perform an assessment of your facial features to determine the ideal surgical plan for your needs and discuss the associated cost.